jck411/PYSIDE_RASPI_FRONTEND/frontend/qml/ALARM_SYSTEM_DOCUMENTATION.md

 4. **frontend/style.py**:
    - Defines color palettes for different themes
    - Contains color definitions used throughout the app

-5. **services/alarm_checker.py**:
-   - Background service that checks when alarms should trigger
-   - Runs on a timer to periodically check alarm times
-   - Emits signals when an alarm should be triggered

 ### Frontend / QML Files